I needed a glue gun. This is the first bit of truth I discovered as I tried to help my six-year-old son tackle his summer reading project.

 It was absolute perfection.
 And the new standard.
 Whether at home with my mother’s “help,” or in class on every test, nothing less than an A was acceptable.

 For me, the unending demands and expectations yielded both migraines and a 4.0 GPA.
 But for my older sister, who could never live up to my mother’s ideals, the pressure took a dangerous toll, making her feel worthless and ultimately invisible.

 Now it is through this lens of experience that I look at my son’s rocket blaster hat.
 And wonder: just how much do I help, and how hard do I push?

 So many readers of "Diary of Stage Mother’s Daughter" have written that I wouldn’t be who I am, where I am, without my mother’s drive.
 I absolutely agree.
 But my sister’s story might have ended differently without all the unrelenting ambition too.
 Tragically, we’ll never know.

 Can I really help him run faster?
 Or will my effort backfire?
 Now that I’m the mom, I realize just how much is at stake.

-Melissa Francis is the host of "MONEY with Melissa Francis" (2 PM/ET), a program that breaks down the day's top stories and how they impact the American taxpayer.
-Like her on Facebook at MelissaFrancisFOX and follow her on Twitter@MelissaAFrancis.
+Melissa Francis is the host of "After the Bell" on the Fox Business Network at 4pm ET.
+Like her on Facebook at MelissaFrancisFOX and follow her on Twitter @MelissaAFrancis.
 Click here for more information about Melissa.